 Emmanuel students have the opportunity to apply for several state-based grants and scholarships.

 Eligibility notification letters are sent to Massachusetts residents beginning in May.
-If you are identified as eligible for a state grant or scholarship, the award is considered estimated until the College receives notification from your state's scholarship office.
+If you are identified as eligible, the award is considered estimated until the College receives the funds from the state.

 In addition to the Massachusetts State Grant, the Commonwealth of Massachusetts offers a need-based grant to Massachusetts residents who are full-time undergraduate students.
 Funds are limited and are offered to students with significant financial need.
 The typical award amount is $1,000.